djordon/queueing-tool/docs/overview.rst

 The network is represented as a :any:`networkx.DiGraph`.
 On top of each edge in the graph sits the queues, where each queue is represented as a :class:`.QueueServer`.
 In our model, each checkout line is it's own ``QueueServer``.
-These checkout queues receive arrivals from people who are already in the store, not from people outside the store.
-This means the store serves as its own queue
+These checkout queues receive arrivals from people who are already in the store.
---- it receives arrivals from the neighborhood, and they get funneled into the checkout area.
-This is a relatively, simple network that is easy create using queueing-tool.
+The store receives arrivals from the neighborhood, and after some time they go to the checkout area.
+This is a relatively, simple network that is easy to create using queueing-tool.

 To create the network you need to specify an adjacency list (or adjacency